nazghulgda/Programming-Crash-Course/USEFUL_INFORMATION.md

-## Some useful information that can help you
+## Some useful information that can be helpful

 1. ### Speed of typing
 I have heard it many times, that speed typing is very helpful skill, however